polterguy/magic-menu/help-files/Magic Menu/05 - API III.md

 is that you are moving around the different branches in a tree structure.
 Although these Active Events are for the most parts intended for internal usage by the menu itself, you can explicitly choose to manipulate which branch you're currently on explicitly, by using the API events of the Magic Menu.
-There are 4 basic Active Events that allows you to query and manipulate the position in this tree, or what _"branch"_ you're currently at.
+There are 4 basic Active Events that allows you to query and manipulate the position in this tree, or what _"branch"_ you're currently on.
 These are as follows.

 * __[magic-menu.grammar-position.clear]__ - Clears your current position, and jumps to _"root branch"_